darasus/ai-blog/content/how-to-make-healthy-eating-easier-with-leftovers.md

   more processed foods you eat, the harder it will be to meet your daily nutrient requirements.
 Using your food storage will make cooking feel less overwhelming.
+intro: >-
+  Are you feeling so over-whelmed with the new year and its resolutions that you’ve decided to skip lunch for the foreseeable future?
+Or perhaps you’re just exhausted by how much effort it seems to take to eat healthy.
+  While eating well isn’t as simple as following a diet — there are so many different factors that go into it, and we all have our own personal preferences when it comes to what makes a meal healthy.
+But, there are ways to make eating well a piece of cake.
+Leftovers are one of those ways!

+  A meal made from scratch is an excellent way to ensure that you’re staying on track with your New Year’s resolutions.
+However, cooking every night is not realistic for most people.
+That doesn’t mean you can’t enjoy home-cooked meals without going through all the stressors of making them yourself – leftover cooking is your solution!
 ---

 ## Why should you care about leftovers?